 Why Would You Upgrade a Motherboard

-There are many reasons behind upgrading or replacing a motherboard.
-Sometimes, motherboard fails like other components of a computer.
-Bad BIOS flashes and bad power supplies, overheating, short circuits can damage the motherboard.
+There are many reasons to upgrade the motherboard.
+Sometimes, the motherboard fails like other components of a computer.
+Bad BIOS(Basic Input Output System) flashes and bad power supplies, overheating, short circuits can damage the motherboard.
 If that happens, you have to upgrade or replace your motherboard.
-Or sometimes, you may buy a new powerful CPU, RAM or graphics card for purposes like gaming, graphics design etcetera which may not be compatible with your motherboard.
+Or sometimes, you may buy a new powerful CPU, RAM, or graphics card for purposes like gaming, graphics design etcetera which may not be compatible with your motherboard.
 Then you must upgrade to a more powerful and compatible motherboard.

 Things to Remember Before Upgrading Your Motherboard